Difficulty: Medium; Asked in: Google, Amazon, Walmart, Adobe, eBay

 Time complexity = Time complexity of initializing jump[] array + Time complexity of nested loops to store values in jump[] array = O(n) + O(n^2) = O(n^2).
 Similarly, space complexity = O(n) for using n size jump[] array.

-The above dynamic programming solution is much more efficient than a brute force solution.
-But critical questions are: can we further improve the time complexity, space complexity, or both?
+The above dynamic programming solution is much more efficient than brute force solution.
+But critical questions are: Can we further improve the time complexity, space complexity, or both?
 Can we try to remove inner loop of the above solution?
 Can we track the value of minimum jump using some variable?

 Here is an improvement insight: From any jump point i, we can reach any index from (i + 1) to (i + A[i]), and there will be some value between range A [i + 1] to A [i + A[i]], which can provide the farthest reach from that range.
 So we define lower and upper end of the current jump point and calculate the farthest reach in that range.
 Whenever we reach the upper endpoint of a range, we update the upper end with the value of farthest reach and increment jump count.
 We continue this process till the value of farthest reachable index is greater than n - 1.